MaxMicheluttiUnitn/SMTP_client/README.md

  >> python3 setup.py
  ```

-In alternative to create and fill the **.env** file as shown in **.env.example** with your email and password.
-To send emails from Google GMail accounts use the **APP-PASSWORD** that you can generate from your GMail account.
+In alternative you can create and fill the **.env** file as shown in **.env.example** with your email and APP Password.
+To send emails from Gmail compatible accounts use the **APP-PASSWORD** that you can generate from your Google account.

 ## Use